EM-shopify-dev/add-product-variants-description/README.md

 {% endcapture %}
 ```

-Then, add this javascript inside script tags in the main-product.liquid file :
+Then, add this javascript inside script tags in the product-template.liquid file :

 ```
 <script>